kyma-project/community/concepts/modularization/modularization_overview.md

 ## 2. Module Manager

-The Module Manager installs and manages the Kyma components in a local or remote setup.
-For example, it remotely manages and synchronizes the installation in the SAP Kyma Runtime.
-The Module Manager retrieves the container image and processes the Kubernetes manifest by calling a rendering framework like Helm or Kustomize.
-Finally, it deploys the manifest in Kubernetes and monitors the outcome of the deployment.
+The Module Manager installs, uninstalls, and manages the Kyma modules in a local (single cluster mode) or remote setup.
+For example, it remotely manages and synchronizes Kyma module manifest resources in the SAP Kyma Runtime.
+The Module Manager retrieves the image layers from the specified image registry and processes the manifest resources by calling a rendering framework like Helm or Kustomize.
+Finally, it deploys this resource along with a custom resource to track state changes.
+It ensures consistency both with a time-based reconciliation and by watching state changes of the deployed custom resource in Kyma runtime.

 ## 3. Runtime Watcher

-The Runtime Watcher monitors the relevant Kyma resources of the user’s Kyma runtime for any changes, such as:
+The Runtime Watcher monitors the relevant Kyma resources of the user’s Kyma runtime for configured changes, specified by the operator in the control plane, such as:

 * Expected changes, like a Kyma user providing a configuration update, which must lead to an update of the particular Kyma runtime.
-* Unexpected changes, like an accidental deletion or modification, which must be reverted to recover the Kyma runtime to a healthy state.
+* Unexpected changes, like an accidental creation, deletion, or modification, which must be reverted to recover the Kyma runtime to a healthy state.

 If needed, the Runtime Watcher triggers a reconciliation of the user’s Kyma runtime by propagating the desired changes to the Module Manager and the Lifecycle Manager.

 ## 4. Lifecycle Manager

-The Lifecycle Manager is responsible for managing the lifecycle of Kyma instances, like installing or deleting a Kyma instance from a cluster.
-It checks whether a CR is provided for every module, and deletes obsoletes module if they’re no longer required
+The Lifecycle Manager is responsible for orchestrating Kyma module operators to process their respective resources on the Kyma runtime.
+This is done by generating the required Kyma module custom resources, which bootstrap Kyma module processing.
+Furthermore, the Lifecycle Manager reconciles a Kyma custom resource for each Kyma runtime, indicating the consolidated status of all modules configured for that Kyma cluster.

 > **TIP:** Learn how to build a module(ADD_LINK).